 Scraps of paper litter the studio floor, but that’s part of the process for Clark, who prefers detritus over expensive paper when collaging.
 Clark—like the architect-trained artist Gordon Matta-Clark (no relation)—is fascinated by decay and the history it represents.
 This shows in both the materials and subject matter he uses.
 Combining trod-upon scraps with drawing, Clark builds up elaborate architectural structures in states of intentional disrepair.

-As he walks around his studio, he discuss how he began to focus on architecture, his relationship with Pittsburgh, and the freedom that comes from taking a sledgehammer to a piece of art.
+As he walks around his studio, he discusses how he began to focus on architecture, his relationship with Pittsburgh, and the freedom that comes from taking a sledgehammer to a piece of art.

 Aleeza Furman: How did you first get started with collage?